Peterfrontenddev1/Create-Decimal-Numbers-with-JavaScript/README.md

 # Create-Decimal-Numbers-with-JavaScript

-We can store decimal numbers
+We can store decimal numbers in variables too.